vstinner/misc/cpython/pep-opaque-c-api.rst

 `Tagged pointer <https://en.wikipedia.org/wiki/Tagged_pointer>`_.

+Avoid ``PyObject`` for small objects

+* small integers,
+* short Latin-1 strings,
+* None and True/False singletons,
+* etc.

-Avoid ``PyObject`` for small objects (ex: small integers, short Latin-1 strings, None and True/False singletons): store the content directly in the pointer, with a tag for the object type.
+The content is stored directly in the pointer with a tag for the object type.

+CPython memory allocator and libm malloc() use an alignment of at least 8 bytes which leaves the lower 3 bits of a pointer free to store 8 different tag values.

 Tracing garbage collector
 .........................

 Experiment with a tracing garbage collector inside CPython.
-Keep reference counting for the C API.
+Keep reference counting for the C API using a mapping: object => reference counter.

-Rewriting CPython with a tracing garbage collector is large project which is out of the scope of this PEP.
+Rewriting CPython with a tracing garbage collector is large project.
+It is out of the scope of this PEP.
 This PEP fix some blockers issues which prevent to start such project today.

 One of the issue are functions of the C API which return a pointer like